-Divorce proceedings can become very complicated, especially when one party feels that a ruling has been entered unjustly.
-That party may need to pursue further action by filing an appeal.
-But appealing a decision can be time-consuming, costly, and will not necessarily result in a success.
-You need an experienced divorce attorney to handle any appeals in divorce proceedings that may come up.
+Divorce proceedings can become complicated, especially when one party feels that a ruling has been entered unjustly.
+Those in this situation may pursue appeals in their divorce proceedings, but appealing a divorce decision can be time-consuming and costly.
+Worse, filing appeals in divorce proceedings will not necessarily result in success.
+You need an experienced Tennessee divorce attorney if you want a good chance of winning a divorce appeal.

-Once a final order is issued in the proceedings, however, a party who wants to challenge the judgment, who would be known as the appellant, must file a Notice of Appeal within 30 days.
-This notice must be accompanied by an appellate brief, which is a document that sets out the legal argument for the appeal, as well as case law or statutes that support the appellant’s argument.
+Once a final order is issued in the proceedings, a party who wants to challenge the judgment, known as the appellant, must file a Notice of Appeal within 30 days.
+This notice must be accompanied by an appellate brief, which is a document that sets out the legal argument for the appeal.
+It must also include case laws or statutes that support the appellant’s argument.
 In other words, the brief contains the basis for why the initial judgment was legally incorrect.